 TSA Clearance for Employment: What TSA Security Clearance Level Is Required?

 Many jobs in the federal government require security clearance as a condition of employment.
-The security clearance background check will start with the standard FBI background check but will also require the applicant to pass numerous other checks such as reference checks, integrity tests, and other various verifications.
+The records check for a security clearance will start with the standard FBI background check but will also require the applicant to pass numerous other checks such as reference checks, integrity tests, and other various verifications.

 TSA Security Clearance Requirements (TSA Security Clearance Level)